 The Cultural Alliance of Fairfield County is proud to host the annual Arts & Culture Empowerment Awards breakfast, celebrating individuals, organizations, and businesses that have made significant contributions to the Fairfield County community through arts and culture.

-On August 6, 2021, The Board of Directors of the Cultural Alliance of Fairfield County announced the award of funds from the Daniel E. Offut, III Charitable Trust.
+On August 6, 2021, The Board of Directors of the Cultural Alliance of Fairfield County announced the award of funds from the Daniel E. Offutt, III Charitable Trust.
 A portion of this award is to be used to fund and support the ACE Awards, now to be known as The Daniel E. Offutt III Arts & Culture Empowerment Awards.